pcsmomo/nextjs-stephen/README.md

 | Create a post | /topic/[slug]/posts/new      | A single topic and many posts    |
 | Show a post   | /topic/[slug]/posts/[postId] | A single post and many ccomments |

+### 64. Why Path Helpers?

+for when path or folder name changes, we want to avoid visiting all the page to change the changed string

+### 65. Path Helper Implementation

+#### 2. Make `path helper` functions

 </details>